mmoskon/BioProc/README.md

 * `models/results_robustness`: results of the robustness analyses,
 * `compiler/programs`: examples of different models in `txt` format together with their translation into Python models.
 * `compiler/figs/programs`: simulation results performed on different biological programs.

-## Examples
-Examples are available as interactive Python notebooks:
-* [`compiler/simulate_processor.ipynb`](compiler/simulate_processor.ipynb): interactive Python notebook with the description of the biological compiler, the processor language syntax and with the examples of different programs and their analysis.
-* [`models/analyse_proc.ipynb`](models/analyse_proc.ipynb): interactive Python notebook with an example of analysis of different topologies.

 ## Prerequisites